Timber Defects Explained: Causes, Types, Identification, and Long-Term Impact

 DIY Scenario: Ignoring Knots in a Shelf Project

 Scenario: A timber beam passed visual inspection but failed under load.
-Investigation revealed internal honeycombing caused during kiln drying.
+Investigation revealed internal honeycombing caused during aggressive kiln drying.
+The beam had been in service for several months before cracks suddenly appeared and the member sagged noticeably.

 How Timber Grading Accounts for Defects